ekstroem/MESS/README.md

 * mfastLmCpp - fast computation of simple regression slopes for each predictor represented by a column in a matrix
 * `ks_cumtest` - One-sample Kolmogorov-Smirnov discrete cumulative comparison.
+* qic -
+* `rud` - Randomized treatments for an RCT based on an urn model
+* screenr -

 Power calculations are - for better or worse - part of my job, and while I generally recommend researchers to simulate their design and